Skip to content

 How we picked

-We haven't paddled every one of these inflatables ourselves yet, so treat this as a researched buyer's guide, not a field test.
+We haven't paddled every one of these inflatables ourselves yet, so treat this as a researched buyer's guide, not a field test — and we'd rather say so than fake it.
 The picks come from comparing build specs (material, floor type, capacity, tracking aids), reading verified owner reviews, and weighing what experienced paddlers keep recommending.
-With inflatables, floor stiffness, material thickness and tracking are what separate a real fishing kayak from a pool toy — that's what we weighted most.
+With inflatables, three things separate a real fishing kayak from a pool toy — floor stiffness, material thickness, and tracking — so that's what we weighted most.

 The knock on inflatables used to be fair — they were noodly and slow.
 The good ones now, with rigid drop-stitch floors and external keels, genuinely fish.
 If you live in an apartment or drive a small car, a quality inflatable isn't a compromise — it's the kayak that actually lets you go fishing instead of dreaming about roof racks.